Mercury-HPC/Mercury-HPC.github.io/docs/user/na.md

     <a name="ucx_tls"><sup>5</sup></a> Please refer to the UCX [documentation][ucx_tls_doc] for a full list
     of available transports that can be used.

-    <a name="mpi_static"><sup>6</sup></a> MPI static mode requires all mercury processes to
-    be started in the same mpirun invocation.

 [ucx_tls_doc]: https://openucx.readthedocs.io/en/master/faq.html#which-transports-does-ucx-use

 ### OFI

 (*as of v1.0.0*)
-The NA OFI/libfabric plugin is available for general purpose use, but some providers (libfabric transport plugins) may still be in an early development state.
-The plugin currently supports tcp, verbs, psm2 and gni transports.
+The NA OFI/libfabric plugin is available for general purpose use.
+The plugin currently supports tcp, verbs, opx and cxi transports.
+The psm2 and gni protocols are deprecated.
 See this [page](ofi.md) for additional implementation and performance details.

+!!! attention

+    As of libfabric 1.18.0, tcp no longer uses the RxM layer.
+To force use of tcp with RxM, `tcp;ofi_rxm` must be directly passed.
+However, it is recommended to use `tcp` for improved stability and performance.

 *Technical notes:*

-* Low CPU consumption (i.e., idles without busy spinning) is supported by all libfabric providers.
-At present, the `sockets`, `psm2` and `gni` providers accomplish this by using internal progress threads.
+* Low CPU consumption (i.e., idles without busy spinning) is supported by all supported libfabric providers.
 * Connection-less and uses reliable datagrams.
-* RMA (for Mercury bulk operations) is implemented natively on transports that support it (i.e., verbs, psm2 and gni).
+* RMA (for Mercury bulk operations) is implemented natively on transports that support it.
-* ofi/tcp (`tcp` provider) uses the RxM layer to emulate connection-less endpoints.
+* ofi/tcp (`tcp` provider) may use the RxM layer to emulate connection-less endpoints.
 It also emulates RMA operations.
 * ofi/verbs (`verbs` provider) uses the RxM layer to emulate connection-less endpoints (the first message being sent may be slower).
-* ofi/psm2 (`psm2` provider) present issues in multithreaded workflows.
-It may be used on Intel<sup>®</sup> Omni-Path interconnect.
+* ofi/opx (`opx` provider) can be used on legacy Intel<sup>®</sup> Omni-Path 2 interconnect and Cornelis Omni-Path Express hardware.
 * ofi/gni (`gni` provider) can be used on Cray<sup>®</sup> systems with Gemini/Aries interconnects.
 Note that it requires the use of Cray<sup>®</sup> DRC to exchange credentials when communication between separate jobs is required (see section on [DRC credentials](drc.md)).
+* ofi/cxi (`cxi` provider) can be used on HPE systems with Slingshot interconnect.
+For systems with multiple NICs, `hwloc` can be used to automatically select the closest NIC to the CPU in-use (mercury must be configured with `NA_OFI_USE_HWLOC` in that case).

 *Influential variables:*